Math and Science (MSCI)

 To achieve a sustainable future, we need buildings that provide for our comfort and security while imposing a far smaller impact on the environment than do today's building.
 This course will use many techniques of physical science to see how this can be done, both in new construction and in today's built environment.
 An introduction to climate science is also included.
 Each student will carry out a detailed energy assessment of an actual building.

 Human civilization is threatened by its own success at a level not seen in recorded history.
 The threat, climate change, is well understood scientifically, technically, and economically.
-Although now penetration the cultural realm, the political response remains woefully inadequate.
+Although now penetrating the cultural realm, the political response remains woefully inadequate.
 This course will use the techniques of science to promote a deep understanding of the nature and urgency of the threat, preparing students to take part in the struggle against climate change that will occur in their lifetimes.
 Students will prepare an actual climate change mitigation plan for a city, state, or country of their choosing.
 The course will be based largely on reports of the intergovernmental Panel on Climate Change (IPCC), augmented by recent literature findings.

 In this course we study how color is created at the atomic and molecular level by interaction of light at the physical surface of reflective objects.
 From there we elucidate the chemistry of the perceptive organ, the eye, via its interaction with light with some coverage of the neurological/perceptual factors of the synthesizing organ, the brain.
 We will perform several lab experiments treating the nature of color from both a physical and chemical perspective.